1st TrimesterFrom to

 - Fresh donor embryos cycle: Use the egg retrieval date and then add 266 days (or 38 weeks).

-- 3 Day FET: Use the retrieval date and then add 266 days (or 38 weeks).
+- 3 Day FET: Use the transfer date and then add 266 days (or 38 weeks).
 Then, you need to subtract 3 days (for embryos).
 Sometimes your embryos’ age is more than 3 days, so it’s important to subtract the exact age of the embryos.
 Or simply use your embryos transfer date and then add 263 days.

-- 5 Day FET: Use the retrieval date and then add 266 days (or 38 weeks).
+- 5 Day FET: Use the transfer date and then add 266 days (or 38 weeks).
 Then, you need to subtract 5 days (for blastocysts).
 If the blastocysts’ age is more than 5 days, subtract their exact age.
 Or just use your embryos transfer date and then add 261 days.

 How accurate are IVF due dates?

 Typically IVF due date calculations tend to be more accurate that those of natural pregnancies.
 However, even with IVF and ultrasound measurements, no due date is a guarantee.

 Due dates are just the best way to provide a woman with a window of time in which she is likely to go into labor.